verisianHQ/cdisc-rules-engine/tests/resources/rules/regression_analysis_report.md

 9.  **extract_metadata**: 4 failures across 1 rules
 10. **min_date**: 3 failures across 2 rules
 11. **valid_codelist_dates**: 2 failures across 1 rules

+## Other Execution Errors (57 unique messages, 215 total failures across 88 rule occurrences)

+1.  **A postgres SQL error occurred**: 99 failures across 28 rules
+2.  **Rule contains invalid operator**: 21 failures across 2 rules
+3.  **Column AGETXT does not exist in the table dm.**: 4 failures across 2 rules
+4.  **invalid input syntax for type double precision: "TV.VISITDY"...**: 4 failures across 1 rules
+5.  **Column $trt_count does not exist in the table ts.**: 3 failures across 1 rules
+6.  **Column $stype_interventional does not exist in the table ts.**: 3 failures across 1 rules
+7.  **Column ecstat does not exist in the table ec.**: 2 failures across 1 rules
+8.  **Column ECSTAT does not exist in the table ec.**: 2 failures across 1 rules
+9.  **Column vsdrvfl does not exist in the table vs.**: 2 failures across 1 rules
+10. **Column AGDOSTOT does not exist in the table ag.**: 2 failures across 1 rules
+11. **Column ECDOSTOT does not exist in the table ec.**: 2 failures across 1 rules
+12. **Column EXDOSTOT does not exist in the table ex.**: 2 failures across 1 rules
+13. **Column MLDOSTOT does not exist in the table ml.**: 2 failures across 1 rules
+14. **Column PRDOSTOT does not exist in the table pr.**: 2 failures across 1 rules
+15. **Column IDVAR does not exist in the table co.**: 2 failures across 2 rules

 ## SQL vs Old Engine Discrepancies